demoray/azure-pim-cli/README.md

 Options:
       --subscription <SUBSCRIPTION>
-          Limit the scope by the specified Subscription
+          Specify scope at the subscription level

       --verbose...
           Increase logging verbosity.
 Provide repeatedly to increase the verbosity